Does Your Dog Drag You Around The Neighbourhood? Teach Your Dog to Stop Pulling on Walks

 A good fitting harness can make loose leash walking easier, not to mention dog walking and car journeys safer.

-This is a 2-point harness (it connects together in 2 places( which is suitable for most dogs.
+This labrador is in a 2-point harness (it connects together in 2 places) which is suitable for most dogs.

-I use a 3 point harness made by the same company, which is better for a dog like mine who is very slim and a little nervous around other dogs – she tends to back away very quickly with a risk of slipping a normal 2-part harness.
+I use a 3-point harness made by the same company, which is better for a dog like mine who is very slim and a little nervous around other dogs – she tends to back away very quickly with a risk of slipping a normal 2-part harness.
+A 3-point harness is escape proof.

 PRACTISE MAKES PERFECT